chemicalweaponsresearch/thermal_fogger/_book/51-universities.md

   <figure>
     <img src="img/berkeley_1969_02_28_2.jpg" alt="Four people walking away from camera, wearing helmets and holsters.
 Lead person has a fogger on their back and is holding the hose on the right spraying a fog ahead of them.
 Person on the right is carrying a bayoneted rifle raised above the left shoulder.
 The four are walking into the fog they’ve produced.
 There are some small trees to the right.    " width="500"  style="margin: 0 1em 0 1em" />
      <figcaption>
-       View from behind of the police using a pepper fogger on striking students, Berkeley CA 2/28/1969 [@APphoto1969d].
+       View from behind of the police using a pepper fogger on striking students [@APphoto1969d].
      </figcaption>
   </figure>
 </div>